Bankruptcy Lawyers In Los Angeles

 The San Fernando Valley Bar Association sponsors the Attorney Referral Service (ARS), a public service program designed to refer individuals and/or business owners to reputable and local attorneys in the San Fernando Valley, Santa Clarita Valley, Antelope Valley and surrounding areas, including Glendale, Burbank, Calabasas Hidden Hills, and San Fernando.
 The purpose of the ARS is to promote meaningful access to legal representation for all persons.
 This means that if you want to talk to a lawyer and don’t know one, the ARS is a smart place to start.

 If you are considering bankruptcy and require legal help, it is important that you, not a friend or a family member initiate the call for help to resolve your legal matters.
 When you contact the ARS, a trained staff member will conduct a brief and confidential interview to gather information about your situation.
 Our staff member helps coordinate a free initial consultation with a local, experienced, and reputable bankruptcy attorney that suits your legal needs.
 The first consultation is key to help potential clients understand their options, the process, costs and legal fees.
 After the initial free consultation, clients determine whether that was the right attorney.
-Keep in mind that during the consultation, the attorney is also evaluating whether you are the right client for them and whether they can represent you in the bankruptcy proceeding.
+Keep in mind that during the consultation, the lawyer is also evaluating whether you are the right client for them and whether they can represent you in the bankruptcy proceeding.
 If necessary, the ARS will coordinate a second or third referral and will work hard to ensure we help you find the right attorney.